-We learned in 2012 that we needed to harvest the fruit for this wine with a focus on acidity rather than ripe and powerful flavors.
+We learned in 2012 that we needed to harvest the fruit for this wine with a focus on acidity rather than on ripe and powerful flavors.
 That has allowed us to make a wine that is forceful and complex, but with beautiful balance and subtlety- whereas earlier versions of this wine insisted on shouting!
-We harvested only about a ton of the fruit on August 1- so early because of the drought.
-We have experienced strong drought conditions now since 2012, and in 2014 the vines reacted by speeding up their physiology by almost a month compared to pre-drought conditions in 2009.
+We harvested a little more than a ton of the fruit on August 1- so early because of the drought.
+We have experienced strong drought conditions now since 2012, and in 2015 the vines reacted by speeding up their physiology by more than a month compared to pre-drought conditions in 2009.
 This allows us to harvest the fruit much earlier in the summer- with much less exposure to the sun and no dehydrating effect of sun and heat.
 In turn, this means lower alcohols and higher acidity- in every way, more freshness and lightness.

 As always, we foot-stomped the fruit in the press and then pressed it immediately and delicately, to minimize the effect of the skins that we had just somewhat broken.
 We want some of the aromatic and phenolic power released by the skins, but not too much.
+For the first time, we kept the fractions coming out the press separate, and fermented each fraction separately in its own barrel, without settling or racking.
+The increased the salinity and funk of the wine to levels that we had never achieved before- and this felt like a complete triumph!

 The juice was fermented in neutral oak and aged for 6 months before bottling.
 We succeeded in limiting malo-lactic fermentation and filtered the wine before bottling.